top of page

 Award Range: Various

 While applications for conservation programs are accepted year-round, applicants should apply by state-specific application dates to be considered for 2025 funding.
 Applications received after deadlines may automatically be deferred to the next funding period.
+Please note that these programs are impacted by the current government shut down.
+Please check in frequently for updates.

 Connecticut Crop Loss Grants